Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Background

 \subsection{Correlation Coefficient}

 The correlation coefficient \cite{refr:probability_theory} is a measure that determines the degree to which two random variables are correlated.
-The most commonly used measure is the Pearson's correlation coefficient, denoted by $\rho$, commonly called simply ``the correlation coefficient'', which is sensitive only to a linear relationship between two variables.
+The most commonly used measure is the Pearson's correlation coefficient, or simply called ``the correlation coefficient''.
 The correlation coefficient between two random variables $A$ and $B$ with $\mbox{cov}(A,B)$ the covariance of $A$ and $B$, and $\sigma_A$, $\sigma_B$ the standard deviations, is defined as: